 וַיְהִי בַּחֲצִי יְמֵי הֶחָג וְיֵשׁוּעַ עָלָה אֶל־הַמִּקְדָּשׁ וַיְלַמֵּד׃ וַיִּתְמְהוּ הַיְּהוּדִים וַיֹּאמְרוּ בַּמֶּה יָדַע זֶה סֵפֶר וְהוּא לֹא לָמָד׃ וַיַּעַן אֹתָם יֵשׁוּעַ וַיֹּאמַר לִקְחִי לֹא־שֶׁלִּי הוּא כִּי אִם שֶׁל־שֹׁלְחִי׃ הֶחָפֵץ לַעֲשׂוֹת רְצוֹנוֹ יֵדַע לִקְחִי אִם־מֵאֵת אֱלֹהִים הוּא אוֹ מִנַּפְשִׁי אֲַדַּבֵּר׃ הַמְדַבֵּר מִנַּפְשׁוֹ כְּבוֹד עַצְמוֹ יְבַקֵּשׁ וְהַמְבַקֵּשׁ כְּבוֹד שֹׁלְחוֹ נֶאֱמָן הוּא וְאֵין עַוְלָתָה בּוֹ׃

-But when it was now the middle of the Feast (of Sukkot, Tishri 18) the Salvation of Adonai (יֵשׁוּעַ-Yeshua) went up into the temple, and began to teach.
-The leaders of the Yehudim then were astonished, saying, “How has this man become learned, having never been educated?”
-So the Salvation of Adonai (יֵשׁוּעַ-Yeshua) answered them and said, “My teaching is not Mine, but His who sent Me.
-If anyone is willing to do His will, he will know of the teaching, whether it is of Adonai (אֱלֹהִים-Elohim, i.e. the Almighty One) or whether I speak from Myself.
-He who speaks from himself seeks his own glory; but He who is seeking the glory of the One who sent Him, He is true, and there is no unrighteousness in Him.
+But when it was now the middle of the Feast (of Sukkot, Tishri 18) the Salvation of HaShem (יֵשׁוּעַ-Yeshua) went up into the temple, and began to teach.
+The (religious) leaders of the Yehudim then were astonished, saying, “How has this man become learned, having never been educated?”
+So the Salvation of HaShem (יֵשׁוּעַ-Yeshua) answered them and said, “My teaching is not mine, but His who sent me.
+If anyone is willing to do His will, he will know of the teaching, whether it is of God (אֱלֹהִים-Elohim) or whether I speak from myself.
+He who speaks from himself seeks his own glory; but he who is seeking the glory of the One who sent him, he is true, and there is no unrighteousness in him.

 The People Wondered #3.
 Messiah’s words were like no other.
 His words were incrdibly powerful, authoritative and spiritually penetrating.
 Yet He had never been a disciple in any Rabbinic school.
 The people of Israel asked themselves “How could this be possible?”